CaravanaCloud/cloud-janitor/README.md

 **Resource Filtering** - Only the matched resources, and their dependents, are deleted.

+**Simple to customize and extend** - Take custom actions, such as scale down or notify, instead of delete.

 **Logs & Reporting** - Keep a record of invocations and their results for queries, visualization and audits.

 **Rate Limiting** - API limits and throttling are respected with backoffs.